ESSAY 13 - WHY PLATINUM PRINTS?

 I develop my film, and I hand coat my paper with a platinum emulsion that I mix myself.
 When William Willis Jr. created the first platinum print almost 150 years ago, he had no idea that he would be influencing the art that I am creating today.

 The masses are consuming digital technology at an astounding pace while I continue to hone my craft while employing traditional 19th-century methods.
-Each fine art platinum print is a labor of love for me.
+Each fine art platinum print I create is an artist original making it rare and valuable.

 In 2015, my son and I built a cabin for each of us, a full production off the grid darkroom, and a workshop on my land in the Ozark Mountains.
 The ability to focus for extended periods of time without interruption coupled with the time to explore the landscape continues to open up new creative areas for me and ultimately for my collectors.

 When someone views my platinum prints, they know that I invested a significant amount of time, energy, and focus on creating that print.
 You should also know that I only create platinum prints of important and significant subjects that need to be passed down for generations.
 Our world is continually changing, and the natural order continues to march forward over time.

 It might take me weeks, months, or even longer to complete the process from beginning to end.
 The people that appreciate and value the skill, uniqueness, and beauty of creating art without the use of computers and technology are the people that I want to partner with.

 "Of all the modern printing processes at the command of the photographer, whether amateur or professional, none deserves to be more popular than the platinum." -Alfred Stieglitz

 The matte finish is characteristic of a platinum print.
 The platinum emulsion, a mixture of ferric oxalate and metal salts of platinum and palladium, are coated onto and absorbed into the paper.
 The fact that the emulsion is slightly in the paper as well as on the paper, gives the image a sense of tactility.
 It’s as though you can reach out and touch every aspect of the image.